joebmt/allpairs/Readme.md

 ### Install allpairs to /usr/local/bin

-You can install the allpairs program to /usr/local/bin/allpairs:
+You can install the `allpairs` program to the directory `/usr/local/bin/allpairs` so it can be found in your execution path:

 ```
 make install_allpairs